 Gorgon of Parion Silver Drachm 5th Century B.C.

-Founded in 709 B.C., the ancient city of Parion is the present day town of Kemer in Canakkale province of Turkey.
+Founded in 709 B.C., the ancient city of Parion is the present-day town of Kemer in Canakkale province of Turkey.
 It was a major coastal city and trading port with two harbours.
 Parion enjoyed strong relations with Thrace and Anatolia throughout history and it was the main customs station through which all goods bound for Constantinople (Istanbul) from Greece and the Aegean had to pass.
 After being conquered by the Persian Empire in the 6th Century B.C. it passed to Lysimachus in the 4th Century B.C. and then the Attalids in the 3rd.
 From one tyrant to another!
 A local city-coinage system was introduced by the ancient Greeks and continued through to Roman times with later coins being issued in the name of the emperor.
-The image of the Gorgoneion was used to ward off evil and for that reason was put on door frames, shields and, of course, on coins!
+The image of the Gorgoneion was used to ward off evil and for that reason was put on door frames, shields, and of course, on coins!
 We have recently bought a small collection of archaic Silver Drachm made in this city in the 5th Century B.C..
 The obverse shows the facing head of a Gorgoneion with a protruding tongue and the reverse depicts a disorganized linear pattern within an incuse square.
 The coins are all in a Fine condition as they were used at the time and have survived from 2400 years ago!
 But they are a fascinating charm to ward off evil, then and now.
-Pick up this ancient coin for just £90, priced to please!
+Add this ancient coin to your collection.
+Priced to please!